A Comprehensive Survey of Continual Learning: Theory, Method and Application: Setup

 \subsection{Typical Scenario}

-According to the division of incremental batches and the availability of task identities, we detail the typical continual learning scenarios as follows (please refer to Table~\ref{table:scenario} for a formal comparison): \begin{enumerate}[\leftmargin=-2em] \item[$\bullet$] \emph{Instance-Incremental Learning} (IIL): All training samples belong to the same task and arrive in batches.
+According to the division of incremental batches and the availability of task identities, we describe typical continual learning scenarios as follows (please refer to Table~\ref{table:scenario} for a formal comparison): \begin{enumerate}[\leftmargin=-2em] \item[$\bullet$] \emph{Instance-Incremental Learning} (IIL): All training samples belong to the same task and arrive in batches.

 \item[$\bullet$] \emph{Domain-Incremental Learning} (DIL): Tasks have the same data label space but different input distributions.
 Task identities are not required.

 \item[$\bullet$] \emph{Task-Incremental Learning} (TIL): Tasks have disjoint data label spaces.
 Task identities are provided in both training and testing.